jrya7/pantheon-apache-proxy/README.md

 ## usage
 - modify the pantheon-proxy.conf file for the paths you want to proxy by editing the path in the "Location" directive start tag
   - this will be the URL path on the local server
+  - make sure to include the leading /
   - you do not need to enter the web root path
 - modify the proxy location inside of the "Location" directive block
   - this will be the remote URL location